yablochko8/semantic-search-fonts/COOKBOOK.md

 ## Step 4 - Connect our codebase to Mistral

-For this project I'm using Mistral models throughout and coding with with TypeScript.
+For this project I'm using Mistral models throughout and coding with TypeScript.

 First I create a simple client object to call Mistral: